(Corrects to say Schwab is aiming ads at more affluent investors and hopes to pay staff at least 85 percent of their achieved bonus targets this year)

 * Low rates and tepid trading still limit revenue

-* Assets flowing in at hot pace, but investors still shy
+* Assets flowing in at hot pace, but investors still shy about trading

 By Jed Horowitz

 Feb 7 (Reuters) - After a year of cost-cutting and missed revenue targets, Charles Schwab Corp plans to spend more on marketing, technology and compensation in 2013 on expectations of modest income growth.

 Chief Executive Walter Bettinger said Schwab, the largest online broker, is deliberately sacrificing some profit this year in order to compete more strongly against online rivals and other financial services providers.

 Schwab has hired a new advertising agency and lifted its 2013 marketing and advertising budget, the lifeblood of new accounts and new assets for online brokers.
 The focus will be on attracting more-affluent investors than have typically traded through Schwab, Bettinger said.

 “We felt that the right long-term strategy is to continue to apply incremental pressure to the marketplace,” he told analysts Thursday at a “business update” meeting in San Francisco.

 Cash has been flowing into Schwab and other brokerages as investors sold homes and cashed out investments late last year in anticipation of higher taxes.
 They are investing in fee-based products such as exchange-traded funds rather than in trading.